 This Posts may contain affiliate links.
 This means we earn a commission from sales made via product links in this post.
 For more information click here.

 Mini books can be used for short stories, drawings, art projects.
 They can also be about particular subjects.
-As we are entering a new season I thought it would be fun to make some books about fall or spring (depending on where you live).
+As we are entering a new season I thought it would be fun to make some books about spring.
+Keep scrolling for the FREE printable.

 Making a book doesn’t have to be complicated.
 To make it super easy I have created some free printables.

-3. Now the fun begins!
-Sit down with your child and show them the covers and pages of the book.
-Explain that you are going to decorate them and fill the pages with things that remind you of spring/fall/autumn.
+Now the fun begins!
+Sit down with your child and show them the cover and pages of the book.
+Explain that you are going to decorate them and fill the pages with things that remind you of spring.
+You could use

 - Drawings of things you see or do in the spring/fall/ autumn